Firearms and shotgun application

 How can I apply for a firearm or shotgun certificate?

-You will need to fill in and return the application form.
+You will need to fill in and return the Firearms Application Form below.

-For a firearms certificate application please also complete the land authority / club membership form as appropriate.
+For a firearms certificate application please also complete the land authority / club membership form below.

 Where do I send my application and fee?